ranjanmannige/cookiecutter-pypackage/README.rst

-If the functions/classes/modules in your python files (presumably stored in `src/project_slug/`) are documented using `docstrings <https://google.github.io/styleguide/pyguide.html#docstrings>`__, they will be included in the reference documentation by Sphinx (one that module is listed in `docs/reference.rst`; see this document for an idea of how code can be included in documentation).
+If the functions/classes/modules in your python files (presumably stored in `src/project_slug/`) are documented using `docstrings <https://google.github.io/styleguide/pyguide.html#docstrings>`__, they will be included in the reference documentation by Sphinx (once that module is listed in `docs/reference.rst`; see this document for an idea of how code can be included in documentation).

 Here is an example of such code documentation (`docs/_build/html/reference.html`):